LiveFastEatTrashRaccoon/RaccoonForLemmy/README.md

 ## Main features

 - view post feed and comments with different listing and sort types;
-- possibility to upvote and downvote (with optional swipe actions)
+- possibility to upvote and downvote (with optional swipe actions);
 - community and user detail;
 - user profile with one's own posts, comments and saved items;
 - inbox with replies, mentions and direct messages;